ianmorris13/weathervsphenology/README.md

 # weather vs phenology

+## Questions for Chodrow

+notes before quesitons... yes I know the CSS is not up to spec.
+I wanted to make sure, everything works before I added. on to my questions to run locally,  run
+$ export FLASK_ENV=development; flask run
+in the terminal while under the main branch in the repository folder.
+You probably know that I'm just not sure If I had to add that.

+1. Does this show an advanced use of python?
+I know it is no mahcine learning, but there is quiery funcitons that users can input their desired inputs to output clean visualizations, and there are a few optinos to choose from.

+2. If not, what do you recommend I expand on?
+Obviously my eyes were bigger than my stomach when orginally planning this, but so far I have a project that I am somewhat proud of, even if it is not

+3. Is it ok if I continue this project outside the class?
+I think that was your intention if I'm correct?
+That's why you had us make our own github page, and not through servers like the UCLA servers, correct?

 ## Abstract

 Over time, the impact of drought in the western United States, specifically California, has grown to be more and more worrisome.
 The ecological effect of a drought, specifically, the effect on plant growth, will be analyzed.
 We will be utilizing already existing data on plant growth and California drought, to understand the lasting effects of a drought that may occur in the future.
 We aim to focus on whether precipitation and differing temperature gradients affect the distribution of native plants vs the distribution of non-native plants.
 The goal is to visualize and project the future of the effect climate change has on California's native plants.